VU-IVM/DamageScanner/README.md

 **Requirements:** [NumPy](http://www.numpy.org/), [pandas](https://pandas.pydata.org/), [geopandas](http://geopandas.org/), [matplotlib](https://matplotlib.org/), [rasterio](https://github.com/mapbox/rasterio), [tqdm](https://github.com/tqdm/tqdm)

+## Background
+This package is (loosely) based on the original DamageScanner, which calculated potential flood damages based on inundation depth and land use using depth-damage curves in the Netherlands.
+The DamageScanner was originally developed for the 'Netherlands Later' project [(Klijn et al., 2007)](https://www.rivm.nl/bibliotheek/digitaaldepot/WL_rapport_Overstromingsrisicos_Nederland.pdf).
+The original land-use classes were based on the Land-Use Scanner in order to evaluate the effect of future land-use change on flood damages.

+This package aims to make this method widely available and for everyone to use.
+Next to a (generalized) function for estimating damages based on rasterdata, it also includes a damage assessment function using vector land-use data.

+Even though the method is initially developed for flood damage assessments, it can calculate damages for any hazard for which you just require a fragility curve (i.e. a one-dimensional relation).

 ## Installation

 1. Open the python environment in your command prompt or bash in which you want to install this package.